MeganHarrison/ai-agent-mastery/6_Agent_Deployment/README.md

-# Dynamous AI Agent Mastery - Module 6: Agent Deployment
+# Dynamous AI Agent Mastery - Module 6: AI Agent Deployment

 A modular, production-ready deployment setup for the Dynamous AI Agent Mastery agent and application.
 This module restructures the code from previous modules into independently deployable components: the AI agent API, RAG pipeline, and frontend application.
 Each component can be deployed, scaled, and maintained separately (or together!) while working together as a cohesive system.